d-mather/matcha/README.md

 # Matcha
- - My own online dating website
-  (make sure php.ini file is configured so Matcha can send you relevant signup emails etc) Some things that I've implemented:
+ - My own mini simple online dating website for a WTC project (make sure php.ini file is configured so Matcha can send you relevant signup emails etc) Some things that I've implemented:
   1. sign up